department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Features/MaintenanceWindows.md

 ## Overview

 Maintenance windows are periods of time during which specific vets-api functionality are expected to be down for maintenance.
-The mobile app requests this information after login and stores the data locally.
+The mobile app requests this information at the beginning of new sessions and stores the data locally.
 If the user navigates to a page that relies on the service during the window, they will be shown a banner informing them that the data is temporarily unavailable and the app will not attempt to fetch the data.

 ## Back-end

-Unlike most of the data used in the vets-api engine, MaintenanceWindows come from the database and not from upstream servers.
-(How do they get there?)
+Unlike most of the data used in the vets-api engine, MaintenanceWindows come from the vets-api database and not from upstream servers.
+They're added there by developers on other teams.
 They contain the external service name, start time, and end time.
-The mobile app requests maintenance windows via the maintenance windows controller, which creates a ServiceGraph object that searches the database for MaintenanceWindow records that end in the future.
+The mobile app requests maintenance windows via the maintenance windows controller, which searches the database for MaintenanceWindow records that end in the future and creates a ServiceGraph object to process those windows into a format that is more easily used by the front-end.

-The ServiceGraph is an abstraction that accepts a flexible number of arguments with each argument being an array consisting of two symbols and returns a list of features that have upcoming outages due to maintenance windows.
-The service graph forms a hierarchy in which the first element is the top-most service and the second key is either an intermediate service or the feature name that would be received by the mobile app.
+The ServiceGraph is an abstraction that allows us to provide a flexible number of arguments that define a hierarchy that matches upstream services to downstream features.
+It returns a list of features that have upcoming outages due to maintenance windows.
+This allows each team to define its own mapping of services to features.
+Each argument is an array of two symbols in which the first element is the top-most service and the second key is either an intermediate service or the feature name that would be received by the mobile app.
 Intermediate services are not included in the results, only terminal nodes (i.e., second items in the array that do not match the first items of any subsequent arrays).

 An example ServiceGraph instance could be something like:
 ```